wazzac/laravel-db-encryption/README.md

 2. Define a public array property `$encryptedProperties` listing the attributes you want encrypted (these must NOT exist as columns in the model's table).
 3. When you load a model, encrypted attributes are automatically decrypted and available as normal properties.
 4. When you save a model, encrypted attributes are removed from the main table and securely stored in the `encrypted_attributes` table.
+5. **You can filter/search on encrypted properties using the provided query scope.**

 **Example Model:**
 ```php